Maximum residue levels for penconazole

 What is changing?

-The EU proposes to amend the MRLs for penconazole as summarised in Table 1.
+The EU has amended the MRLs for penconazole as summarised in Table 1.

 Why?

-The MRLs for penconazole were re-evaluated and adjusted after new trials addressed data gaps identified by EFSA (2017).
+The MRLs for penconazole were re-evaluated and adjusted after new trials addressed data gaps identified by the European Food Safety Authority (EFSA 2017).
 EFSA (2023) concluded that higher MRLs on pome fruits, plums, blackberries, and raspberries are safe, and that the MRLs for this substance can be maintained on cherries, gooseberries, tomatoes, aubergines, pumpkins, and watermelons, with no risk to consumers.

 On certain other products, including apricots, peaches, and table and wine grapes, EFSA has recommended lower MRLs.